Royal Astronomical Society: Presidents

 The first person to hold the title of President of the Royal Astronomical Society was William Herschel, though he never chaired a meeting, and since then the post has been held by many distinguished astronomers.
 The post has generally had a term of office of two years, but some holders resigned after one year e.g. due to poor health.
 Francis Baily and George Airy were elected a record four times each.
 Baily's eight years in the role are a record (Airy served for seven).
 Since 1876 no one has served for more than two years in total.

-The current president is Mike Lockwood, who began his term in May 2024 and will serve for two years.
+The current president is Jim Wild, who began his term in May 2026 and will serve for two years.